zsebtanar/zsebtanar/README.md

 3. Subtopic
 4. Exercise

-Each of them *must* be provided with two attributes:
+Each of them *must* be provided with the following attributes:
 - `name`: this will appear on the website

+Exercises *must* have an additional attribute:
 - `label`: this will be used to define path for php file (avoid space and accents)

 Exercises *can* have additional attributes:

-- `hint`: file name stored at `public/resources/download` that can be reached by clicking on the *bulb* icon
-- `youtube`: id of youtube video that can be reached by clicking on the *play* button on the website
 - `level`: how many times user has to solve exercise to complete it (default: **9**)
 - `status`: **OK** if exercise is finished (default: **IN PROGRESS**)